 Japanese pronouns are separated by gender, but ironically Japanese nouns and words are not usually gendered.
 There is no such thing as the word cat and cat, just neko.
 In some rare cases, Japanese people use honorifics that can distinguish a neutral name, from female and male.

-I hope you enjoyed the article!
-We appreciate comments and shares.
-We recommend going deeper into this difference in female and male language from Japanese by reading the other articles below:
+Hope you enjoyed the article!
+We appreciate the comments and shares.
+We recommend delving deeper into this difference in the female and male language of Japanese by reading the other articles below: